-Existing home sales volume in both 2014 and 2015 exceeded the 2005 peak year.
-While the preliminary data for 2016 indicates that it did as well, the sales activity in 2016 was slightly sluggish relative to last year.
+Existing home sales volume in the 2014, 2015 and 2016 calendar years exceeded the 2005 peak year.
+However, the sales activity in 2016 was slightly sluggish relative to 2015-and only one of month of data is available for 2017.

 According to the preliminary data for 2016, Florida's existing home price gains have roughly tracked national gains over the last year, with the state's median home price for single family homes staying slightly flatter as the national median peaked and dipped.
-The state's median price in December was 96.8% of the national median price.
+The state's median price in January was 95.5% of the national median price.